mrblasco/jrcTemplates/README.md

 devtools::install_github("mrblasco/jrcTemplates")
 ```

-# Example
+# Quick start

-Copy the code below in a R markdown file and render it.
+Copy the code below in a R markdown file named paper.Rmd and then render it.

 	---